iPadOS 17.5 Could Help Make Understanding iPad Battery Health Easier

 Unlike the iPhone, if you want to learn more about your iPad’s battery health, you currently need to use a third-party application to dig deeper into its statistics.
-For whatever reason, Apple doesn’t have this feature in the iPad settings app.
+For whatever reason, Apple doesn’t have a Battery Health feature in the iPad settings app.
 There’s a chance that could soon change, though, as the folks at MacRumors have discovered references to a Battery Health Menu in iPadOS 17.5, which recently launched to developers in beta.

 In total, there are five new code strings for iPad battery health in the latest iPadOS release.
 Though no setting is visually available for it, and it’s not clear if it’ll be coming to all iPads, the coding has clear language that hints this feature could be on the way.
 The first code mentions that the iPad has to be used regularly to see the battery’s maximum capacity.
 A second line of code highlights the number of times the iPad has used the battery’s capacity.
 A third line mentions iPad battery performing as expected.